sil3ntd/covid19-tracker/readme.md

 	$ c89 covid19.c -o covid19

-To view the table for the whole world:
+To view the table for all countries:

 	$ ./covid19 -w

 To view the table for a specific country:

-	$ ./covid19 -c PH or
+	$ ./covid19 -c PH
-	$ ./covid19 -c Philippines or
+	$ ./covid19 -c Philippines
 	$ ./covid19 -c 608

+To view the table for a continent:

+	$./covid19 -k Asia

 To view a list of country with country codes:

 	$ ./covid19 -l

-To view the options:
+To view help:

 	$ ./covid19 -h